This post may contain affiliate links. Read the full disclosure here.

 Decorate Pumpkins

-Whether you carve, use stickers or paint your pumpkins, it’s so much fun allowing your kids to decorate their own pumpkin.
-Let them use their imagination to create and you’ll be surprised what they can come up with.
+Whether you carve, use stickers or paint your pumpkins, it’s so much fun allowing your kids to decorate their pumpkins.
+Let them use their imagination to create, and you’ll be surprised by what they can come up with.

 Going Trick or Treating

 While my kids love everything about Halloween, the thing they look forward to the most is trick or treating.
 Choosing their costume is usually an ordeal, but once that’s done, they can’t wait to get out there and get as much candy as they can.
-At the end of the night, they dump their goodies onto the floor and separate it into 4 piles (one for each of them and one for Mom and Dad).
+At the end of the night, they dump their goodies onto the floor and separate them into four piles (one for each and one for Mom and Dad).

-Fun Fact: Americans spend about $3.8 billion on Halloween candy every year.
+Fun Fact: Americans spend about $3.8 billion on Halloween candy yearly.

 Making Sure Our Teeth Stay Healthy

-Once all of the candy and treats are gone, it’s time to make sure we are taking care of our teeth.
+Once all of the candy and treats are gone, it’s time to ensure we take care of our teeth.
 Halloween wouldn’t be the same without Halloween candy!
-Crest proves this point by bringing a group of school-aged children together for a focus group where they are asked to test out some new healthy alternatives for the season and it’s hilarious.
+Crest proves this point by bringing a group of school-aged children together for a focus group where they are asked to test out some new healthy alternatives for the season, and it’s hilarious.
 I’m sure my kids would have acted the same way.
 Check out the video here.

 What are some of your favorite Halloween traditions?
 Comment below and let us know!